 - Bulk reviewing of raw interview audio to create editing instructions.
 Insourced this thanks to Addie and Emmy.

 - Bulk editing with instructions with Upwork with an offshore resource using different timezones to my advantage so work gets done while I sleep.

 - Bulk approvals.

 - Bulk scheduling for release after approvals for the next 35 weeks.

 And this is how I launched a 7 month-long series of weekly podcast episodes.

 Want to listen to this podcast series?
-Find EIR Podcast whereever you listen to podcasts.
+Find EIR Podcast wherever you listen to podcasts.

 Want a course on this?
 Want more details, costs, links, and all the tools used?
 Let me know

 Want a podcast series created for your business?
 Schedule a call to discuss how